 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does 'assumption of risk' mean in legal terms?
+What is assumption of risk in legal terms?

 Open an interactive chat with Bash